pedrosant-anna/pedrosant-anna.github.io/content/authors/admin/_index.md

 ---

 ## Welcome to my academic website!
-I am an MSc student in economics at the [São Paulo School of Economics](https://economics-sp.fgv.br/).
+I hold an MSc in economics from the [São Paulo School of Economics](https://economics-sp.fgv.br/) and am an incoming PhD student in economics at MIT (starting Fall/2023).
 I am interested in topics in applied microeconomics, particularly those related to behavioral economics and political economy.
 In my current research, I use field experiments and other applied methods to study topics related to political economy, social identity, and discrimination.

 You can find my complete CV [here](/cv), and take a look at my research [here](/research).